Chapter XI: Armistice

 __________Subchaser.org Editor’s Notes:__________

-Note 1: Photos from this period, including a shot of the chasers celebrating in Corfu may be found in the Chasers section.
+Note 1: Photos from this period, including a shot of the chasers celebrating in Corfu (see the last image in that set) may be found in the Chasers section.